raghavsharma1729/-CMPE-272-TwitterBE/README.md

 gointo folder and install dependencies

-add a db config in env file
+add a twitter config in env file

 run the server

-# -CMPE-272-TwitterBE
-# -CMPE-272-TwitterBE